T. S. Reed: History

 By 1873 the organization of the scheme had been put on a firm foundation.

 In twelve years of operation, boarding-out saved the SA government between £30,000 and £40,000.

 Reed's health deteriorated, attributed to overwork, and on 1 March 1876 he was granted a year's leave on full pay, and returned to England, where a year later he resigned.

 In accepting his resignation, under-secretary Boothby commiserated with Reed on his state of health, and congratulated him on the success of the boarding-out system.

 At the end of 1878 Reed returned to Adelaide.
 Judah Moss Solomon, who had been appointed chairman in his place, died on 29 August 1880 and on 15 October Reed was reappointed to the position.

 The creation in 1886 of the State Children's Council removed much of the Destitution Board's responsibilities.

-In 1888 a Commission, led by S. D. Glyde and consisting of H. E. Bright, David Bews, R. Homburg, W. E. Longbottom and A. L. Harrold, was charged with reporting on efficiency of the Civil Service.
+In 1888 a Commission, led by S. D. Glyde and consisting of H. E. Bright, David Bews, R. Homburg, W. E. Longbottom and A. L. Harrold, was charged with reporting on the efficiency of the Civil Service.
 Its greatest criticisms were reserved for the police force; one measure recommended being to charge for police attendance at football matches etc. Another was the abolition of Reed's post, and radical changes to the administration of the department.

 Government adoption of the Commission's recommendations without listening to the Board led to the resignation of Reed and all five members, the board of the State Children's Council having similarly protested a few weeks earlier.
 This was particularly unfortunate, as its members (which included the intelligent and devoted philanthropists C. E. Clark, C. H. Spence, K. Howard, B. A. Baker and Lady Davenport) had made a vocation of their membership, but The Observer also regretted Reed's departure.

 Reed subsequently devoted himself to the South Australian branch of the Royal Geographical Society, serving as its secretary 1903–1914, and did much to further its aims.

 In 1913 he was knocked down by a horse and cab in front of The Advertiser offices and sustained a fractured collarbone.
 He made a surprisingly rapid recovery, but a few weeks later he was knocked down by a railway engine in front of the Victoria Square station, but was not injured.
 Shortly afterwards he visited Sydney and Melbourne in his capacity as an officer of the Geographical Society.

 He died at Torrensville and was buried at the West Terrace Cemetery.